Skip to main content

 Q: What is a 1099-R?

 A: IRS Form 1099-R is an annual statement of disbursements and applicable taxes withheld by a retirement plan.
-Each year, the Teachers' Retirement System of Oklahoma (TRS) sends a 1099-R to all retired members who received benefits in the previous calendar year.
-Any active members who took a distribution of their employee contributions after they left employment with a participating employer will receive a 1099-R, as well as beneficiaries of active or retired members if they received some form of survivor benefit.
+Each year, the Teachers' Retirement System of Oklahoma (TRS) sends a 1099-R to any person who has received payments from the System in the previous calendar year, including but not limited to: retired members or joint annuitants who received retirement benefits, any members who took a distribution of their employee contributions after they left employment with a participating employer, and beneficiaries of active or retired members who received some form of survivor benefit.

 A: Forms will be mailed no later than January 31st of the current year.
 Please allow for normal delivery time.
 If you have not received your Form 1099-R by February 15th, please see “How do I get a duplicate copy of my 1099-R?” below.